 There are three main types of vacuum sealers commonly available: handheld, chamber, and external.
 We'll go over the pros and cons of each type and what they are most commonly used for to help you match the right choice to your needs and budget.

-Additionally, there are tons and tons of users online that complain that it is very hard to get these types of bags to properly seal and they can become undone with only the slightest movement.
-On top of that, many of these handheld vacuum sealers are battery powered and there are a plethora of reviews complaining that certain brands lose the ability to hold a charge after only a small amount of use.
+Additionally, tons and tons of users online complain that it is tough to get these types of bags to seal correctly and they can become undone with only the slightest movement.
+On top of that, many of these handheld vacuum sealers are battery-powered, and there are a plethora of reviews complaining that certain brands lose the ability to hold a charge after only a small amount of use.
 Needless to say, we have excluded these from our review, focusing on much more performant and popular types.

 On the opposite end of the spectrum from handheld models, chamber vacuum sealers are as heavy-duty as you can get.
 These appliances are much larger, produce much stronger vacuums, and — unfortunately — are significantly more expensive.
 Rather than evacuating the air from the bag alone, these vacuum sealers require you to put the bag inside the chamber with the lip on the sealing bar and then close and latch the entire chamber.
-Air is then removed from both the bag and the chamber and the bag is then sealed shut with a heat seal.
+Air is then removed from both the bag and the chamber, and the bag is then sealed shut with a heat seal.
 One of the main advantages of this method is it allows you to seal liquids without freezing them, as there is no pressure differential between the bag and space outside.
-These machines are also able to seal many more bags successively than other products.
-This makes them the perfect choice if you are sealing tons and tons of meat at once — a great option for someone who is an avid hunter.
+These machines can also seal many more bags successively than other products.
+These features make them the perfect choice if you are sealing tons and tons of meat at once — an excellent option for an avid hunter.

-However, this type of vacuum sealer usually costs at least $500 and takes up a significant amount of counter space, all while requiring a great deal more preventative maintenance than other types of vacuum sealers.
-This means they are overkill for the vast majority of people.
-Therefore, we also omitted chamber vacuum sealers from our review, which leaves us with the last type: external.
+However, this type of vacuum sealer usually costs at least $500.
+It takes up a significant amount of counter space, all while requiring a great deal more preventative maintenance than other types of vacuum sealers.
+In reality, they are overkill for the vast majority of people.
+Therefore, we omitted chamber vacuum sealers from our review, which leaves us with the last external type.

 While these models usually don't pull as strong a vacuum as chamber sealers, they are more than adequate for taking your food storage to the next level or for sous vide cooking.
-To seal a bag, you fill it with your desired type of food, then open the external vacuum sealer and place the open end of the bag across the seal bar and lock the lid in place.
-Air is then removed from the bag and the seal bar will heat up and melt the bag closed.
-If you are using a continuous roll of bags, you simply need to cut off the desired length and then seal one end using the seal only function, then repeat the same steps.
+To seal a bag, you fill it with your desired type of food, open the external vacuum sealer, place the bag's open end across the seal bar, and lock the lid in place.
+Air is then removed from the bag, and the seal bar will heat up and melt the bag closed.
+If you are using a continuous roll of bags, you simply need to cut off the desired length, seal one end using the seal only function, and repeat the same steps.

 Are You Interested in Other Functions?

-The last thing to consider when you have a better idea of which type of vacuum sealer and you are just narrowing down your choices, are any additional features or functionality that you might find useful.
-In addition to an accessory port on many external vacuum sealers that lets you seal specially made containers or mason jars, there are a few others that stand out.
+The last thing to consider when you have a better idea of which type of vacuum sealer and are just narrowing down your choices are any additional features or functionality that you might find helpful.
+In addition to an accessory port on many external vacuum sealers that lets you seal specially made containers or mason jars, a few others stand out.
 Namely, some of these products are compatible with an attachment that allows you to vacuum seal wine, allowing you to enjoy a single glass without the pressure to finish the bottle in a matter of days.

 We hope our buying advice article helps you navigate the different types of vacuum sealers available today as well as the pros and cons of each.
-We believe that knowing what machines are out there and the solutions they offer to various food-preserving problems is key to picking the right machine.
-We've shared our extensive experience and knowledge on a wide range of sealers to help you find the right machine for your household the first time around.
+Knowing what machines are out there and their solutions to various food-preserving problems is vital to picking the right device.
+We've shared our extensive testing, experience, and knowledge on a wide range of sealers to help you find the right machine for your household the first time around.